Goatieman1/Ping_bashscript/README.md

 Instructions for use...

-1-Place this file in chosen director
+1-Place this file in chosen directory

 2-Add the ip addresses you want to ping and save the file